 What you can do on Pokémon Go from your own home?

 Niantic has made many home-friendly changes so you can play Pokémon Go without venturing outside.
-In an update released on March 12, Niantic made the following changes:
+In an initial update released on March 12, Niantic made the following changes:

 - Incense duration has been extended from half an hour to one hour